-Nearly every federal regulator in the Health Care industry has the ability to require or request that a Corrective Action Plan (“CAP”, or sometimes “CAPA”) be created.
-When a government regulator (CMS, ZPIC, OIG, FDA, OCR, DEA, AHCA, LARA) has conducted an audit or survey and determined that certain areas of the Health Care company are not in compliance, it may be necessary to create a Corrective Action Plan.
+Nearly every Federal regulator in the health care industry has the ability to require or request that a Corrective Action Plan (CAP) be created.
+When a government regulator (CMS, ZPIC, OIG, FDA, OCR, DEA, AHCA, LARA) conducts an audit or survey and determines that certain areas of the health care company are not in compliance, it may be necessary to create a Corrective Action Plan.

-Developing a good Corrective Action Plan can assist your Health Care entity in avoiding costly audits, increased frequency of inspections or surveys, regulatory/administrative action, and even criminal charges.
-This should be done by your attorney and compliance officer to make certain that your Corrective Action Plan contains the required elements to meet the regulations implicated by your activities.
-It is important that the proper personnel is included in developing the Corrective Action Plan to secure involvement on all levels of your Health Care entity because, at the end of the day, your employees must be able to follow the Corrective Action Plan.
+Developing a good CAP can assist your health care entity in avoiding costly audits, increased frequency of inspections or surveys, regulatory/administrative action and even criminal charges.
+This should be done by your attorney and compliance officer to make certain that your CAP contains the required elements to meet the regulations implicated by your activities.
+It is important that the proper personnel is included in developing the CAP to secure involvement on all levels of your health care entity because, at the end of the day, your employees must be able to follow the CAP.

 In developing a Corrective Action Plan, we generally use the “IERAIF” acronym.
 This stands for:

 6. Follow-Up: Effectiveness Checks